osoco/osoco-site/site/content/thoughts/notes-about-a-next-software-world.md

 In our vision we have pointed out some of the possible causes of this apparent failure, and argued that we need to be bolder in interpreting the original vision of the object thinking philosophy.

+As David West describes in his great *Object Thinking* book:

-An argument can be made that the contemporary mainstream understanding of objects is but a pale shadow of the original idea.
-Furthermore, it can be argued that the mainstream understanding of objects is, in practice, antithetical to the original intent (reference *Object Thinking* by David West here).
+>An argument can be made that the contemporary mainstream understanding of objects is but a pale shadow of the original idea.
+Furthermore, it can be argued that the mainstream understanding of objects is, in practice, antithetical to the original intent.

 We could identify some working hypotheses to implement our vision.